ocaml/dune/doc/coq.rst

   Interproject composition has been available since :ref:`Coq lang 0.4<coq-lang>`.

   As of today, Dune cannot depend on installed Coq theories.
 This restriction will be lifted in the future.
-Note that composition with the Coq standard library is supported, but in this case the ``Coq`` prefix has been made available in a qualified way, since :ref:`Coq lang 0.2<coq-lang>`.
+Note that composition with the Coq standard library is supported, but in this case the ``Coq`` prefix is available in a qualified way.

   You may still use installed libraries in your Coq project, but there is currently no way for Dune to know about it.